Garrison Keillor’s NPR show A Prairie Home Companion would sometimes report from a small fictional town call Lake Wobegon.

 Every paper is a transformative game-changing breakthrough, every discovery is a cure, all the new studies are better than the old ones, and all the science is super sexy.

 We might call this the Lake Wobegon Effect in science: over-promotion, over-simplification, and outright hype.
+Scientific publishing has so many issues.

 Can all science from one institution or one lab always be above average?